hansungkim1998/gotta_catch_em_all/README.md

    - Solder 2 series of panels to each row.
    - Solder each row to wires for plugging into the Arduino.
    - Solder the columns from Step 2 to wires for plugging into the Arduino.
+   - Hide all wiring in between the two 2'x4' white tile boards.
 5. Test
    - Plug all wires into the Arduino.
    - Upload [InputPad.ino](PokemonGame/InputPad/InputPad.ino) to the Arduino.